redcili/KalmanFilter/README.md

 ## Introduction
 This project demonstrates how a Kalman filter can be used to smooth noisy market price data.
 In this case, for futures contracts like ES (S&P 500), NQ (Nasdaq), or CL (Crude Oil).

 Financial markets are full of noisy data, each price tick isn’t always meaningful.
 The Kalman filter acts like a smart averaging system that learns over time how much to trust new prices versus its current belief.
-In trading terms:
 The filter keeps track of a “fair value” estimate of the instrument.
 Each time a new price tick arrives, it decides:
 Should I move my estimate toward this new tick (if I think it’s real)?
 Or should I ignore it a bit (if I think it’s just noise)?